The Smart Home Market: Expectations vs. Reality

-While the perception of innovation was able to carry the smart home through the initial phase of hype cycle, the next wave of adopters is expecting real value for their investment.
+While the perception of innovation was able to carry the smart home market through the initial phase of the hype cycle, the next wave of adopters is expecting real value for their investment.
 Providers must ensure smart devices demonstrate clear value, beyond just comfort.
-Segments that have established clear value – such as dollar savings due to energy management or heightened safety due to smart security systems – have traditionally experienced higher rates of adoption.
+Segments that have established clear value, such as dollar savings due to energy management or heightened safety due to smart security systems, have traditionally experienced higher rates of adoption.

 Enhance Cyber Security and Ensure Privacy

 The connected home is vulnerable to cyber security threats: either via devices connected to the network or to the servers that gather, store, and analyze information from the sensors.
 An attacker may be able to for instance:

 - contaminate a smart device with a virus

 - hack into the wireless service